intercom/intercom-php/README.md

 For more information about API Versioning, please check the [API Versioning Documentation](https://developers.intercom.com/building-apps/docs/api-versioning) and the [API changelog](https://developers.intercom.com/building-apps/docs/api-changelog).

+**Important**: Not all the resources supported by this API are supported by all API versions.
+See the notes below or the [API Reference](https://developers.intercom.com/intercom-api-reference/reference) for more information about the resources supported by each API version.

 ## Contacts

-Warning: This resource is only available on version 2.0 of the Intercom API.
+This resource is only available in API Versions 2.0 and above

 ```php
 /** Create a contact */